fneum/data-science-for-esm/_sources/intro.md

 There is a download button at the top-right corner.

-After navigating to the folder where the `environment.yaml` file is stored, you can reate this environment using `conda` or `mamba` (faster)
+After navigating to the folder where the `environment.yaml` file is stored, you can reate this environment using `conda` (faster)

     conda env create -f environment.yml

-or

-    mamba create -f environment.yml

 Activate this environment

-    mamba activate esm-2023
+    conda activate esm-2023

 This environment should be sufficient for all of your work in this course.